Osceola Library System: History

 The bank where the Club had deposited the building fund failed in 1918, in the aftermath of World War 1.
-Undaunted, the members of the Ladies Improvement Club raised the funds again and the Veterans Memorial Library was named in honest of the generous donations of Grand Army of the Republic was fraternal organization of Union Army Civil War Veterans.
+Undaunted, the members of the Ladies Improvement Club raised the funds again and the Veterans Memorial Library was named in honest of the generous donations of the Grand Army of the Republic was fraternal organization of Union Army Civil War Veterans.

 These two small, independent libraries served their communities well.
-However, by 1967, the area was growing and residents recognized a need for a larger, community sponsored library.
+However, by 1967, the area was growing and residents recognized a need for a larger, community-sponsored library.
 In 1967 the Board of County Commissioners of Osceola County appointed a committee to study the feasibility of a regional library system in conjunction with Orange County.

 Members of the feasibility committee included William Wallis, William Prather, Robert Fisk, Ms. William Sippel, Mrs. Murray Overstreet, Jr., Mrs. Paul Kirkpatrick, and Mrs. J.J.
 Griffin, Jr. Commissioner Luzadder was the liaison commissioner for the committee.